 "we find relatively little support for NBPTS certification as a signal of teacher effectiveness.
 In general we find that prior to certification, future NBCTs are no more effective in raising student test scores than are other teachers who are never observed to become NBCTs." (p.
 25)

-The largest educational evidence organisation, the USA's WWC, also produced an intervention report in 2018: The National Board for Professional Teaching Standards (NBPTS) certification.
+The largest educational evidence organization, the USA's WWC, also produced an intervention report in 2018: The National Board for Professional Teaching Standards (NBPTS) certification.

 The WWC has the highest quality standards and concluded,